MajorLift/volatility-modeling-python-datasci/README.md

 ## Motivation

-Comparative analysis of international economies during two periods of extremely elevated volatility: the Great Recession of 2008 and the Coronavirus Recession.
+Comparative analysis of international economies during two periods of elevated volatility: the Great Recession of 2008 and the Coronavirus Recession.

 ## Dataset